GoodRx Care

 Throughout the visit, patients often had lingering questions around whether their specific medical needs could be addressed, the viability of receiving a prescription via telehealth, and how they would actually obtain any prescribed medications.

-From our research, it was clear that building trust with patients was an area where we needed to improve.
-As we planned our approach, I facilitated a series of cross-functional brainstorms to generate a wide range of ideas.
+From our research, it was apparent that trust and clarity were areas where we needed to improve.
+To help plan our approach, I facilitated a series of cross-functional brainstorms to generate a wide range of ideas.
 These sessions were often joined by our clinical staff and providers, who brought unique, on-the-ground perspectives.

 Opportunity